 The charities chosen always vary from year to year, although one cause we consistently support is the Ghana Education Project.
 Through our sustained fundraising, TWGGS has helped to build and support the Kyabobo Girls’ school in Nkwanta and, until the pandemic, the fundraising team of TWGGS pupils and staff visited the school on a biennial basis, to teach in the school and experience its work first hand.
 This is something that we hope will return as an opportunity for our pupils but, until then, TWGGS continually supports the development of the girls’ education in Ghana by nominating it as our international charity every year.
 By the time the team went on the trip in 2018, we had raised around £42,000 for the Kyabobo Girls’ School.
-To find out more about the work of the Ghana Education Project, please visit ghanaeducationproject.org.uk.
+To find out more about the work of the Ghana Education Project, please click on the video below and visit ghanaeducationproject.org.uk.

 The national and local charities chosen vary year upon year, and often reflect current or relevant issues.
 This year we have supported Womens’ Aid given the impact of the pandemic on the issue of womens’ safety.
 In the past we have supported Porchlight, a charity helping the homeless, as well as various environmental charities.